Return to the PCRE2 index page.

 1. It is substantially slower than the standard algorithm.
 This is partly because it has to search for all possible matches, but is also because it is less susceptible to optimization.

-2. Capturing parentheses and backreferences are not supported.
+2. Capturing parentheses, backreferences, script runs, and matching within invalid UTF string are not supported.

 3. Although atomic groups are supported, their use does not provide the performance advantage that it does for the standard algorithm.